rlondner/mongodb-3.6-hols/json-schemas/HOL-PART3.md

     ```

-1. Next, let's look at the `uniqueItems` keyword.
+3. Next, let's look at the `uniqueItems` keyword.
 This enforces items in an array to be, well, unique.
 Imagine if you work for a coloring crayon company which sells boxes of crayons.
 You want to make sure that each box of crayons includes different colors.
 How exciting would it be for young Martina to only get a box of *gray* crayons?

     ```javascript
-    db.crayons.drop()
+        db.crayonBoxes.drop()
-    db.createCollection ( "crayons",
+        db.createCollection ( "crayonBoxes",
         {
             validator:
                         {
             $jsonSchema:
         {
             bsonType: "object",
-            required: ["name", "box_size", "crayons"],
+            required: ["name", "crayons"],
             properties:
             {
                 _id: {},